he0871/fetchRobert/README.md

 goal.go : send the destination position to server

 cost.go : send the cost table to servet

+get.go : querying the shortest path from the server

 client can send information in any order.